amoffat/GetLostDocs/docs/index.md

 # Get Lost Docs

-👋 Welcome to the Get Lost platform dev documentation.
-This will serve as your reference for all things required to build levels for Get Lost.
+Welcome to the Get Lost platform dev documentation.
+This will serve as your reference for all things required to build and publish levels to the Get Lost platform.

 ## Just want to play?